serokell/blog-posts/Alex and Happy Part 2/article.md

   deriving (Foldable, Show)
 ```

-And we add the corresponding `type` productions to the grammar:
+And then we add the corresponding `type` productions to the grammar:

 ```happy
 type :: { Type L.Range }